-- Sleeping on your side can be the most simple and effective answer.
-Some people say sewing a golf or table tennis ball into pyjamas to helps, but it seems a little extreme.
+- Sleeping on your side can be the most simple and most effective answer.
+Some people say sewing a golf or table tennis ball into pyjamas helps, but it seems a little extreme.
 Practice makes perfect and the foetal position will eventually become a habit.

 - Visit the website of the British Snoring & Sleep Apnoea Association for more information and an interactive test to diagnose your snoring.